jsherman212/xnuspy/README.md

 <sup>Output from the kernel log after compiling and running `example/open1_hook.c`</sup>

-xnuspy is a pongoOS module which installs a new system call, `xnuspy_ctl`, allowing you to hook kernel functions from userspace.
-It supports iOS 13.x and 14.x on checkra1n 0.12.2 and up.
+xnuspy is a pongoOS module that installs a new system call, `xnuspy_ctl`, which allows you to hook kernel functions from userspace.
+It supports iOS 13.x, iOS 14.x, and iOS 15.x on checkra1n 0.12.2 and up.
 4K devices are not supported.

 Requires `libusb`: `brew install libusb`